evelbulgroz/fitnessapp-conditioning-service/README.md

 Beyond this responsibility, the overall goal is to develop this project to a state where it can function as a template for similar training data microservices, e.g. strength training etc.

 In broad strokes, what remains to be done is rounding out supporting features, consolidating and cleaning up, as follows:
-* Figure out how `User` CRUD should work, and how it should collaborate with user/other microservices - if at all (consider adding a separate `UserController` and `UserDataService` for this purpose)
+* Complete development of `UserDataService` and `UserController`
 * Copy over (de)registration logic to `AppModule` from API Gateway to be able to effectively authenticate and collaborate with other microservices
 * Solve any problems running the dev server
-* Get automated-generated `api-docs` endpoint working and tested
+* Get automated-generated Swagger `api-docs` endpoint working and tested
-* Pull generalizable JWT and other auth logic out into separate library/ies
+* Pull generalizable JWT and other auth logic out into separate libraries
 	* Wait until they have stabilized in operation for a while
 * Clean up code:
 	* Remove any stray unused logic
 	* Apply and comply with stricter compiler settings
 	* Apply linting
+	* Consider re-organising code by domain, rather than by technical focus/function

 *Note: Postpone deployment to production.
 For now, running in dev is sufficient*